-Mutual Fund Shares.
-In the event that a Mutual Fund Rollover Transaction is proposed, accepted and completed, Limited Partners will receive shares in a Mutual Fund.
-These shares will be subject to various risk factors applicable to shares of mutual fund corporations or other investment vehicles which invest in securities of public companies.
+Liquidity Vehicle and Liquidity Vehicle Securities.
+In the event that a Rollover Transaction is proposed, accepted and completed, Limited Partners will receive securities of a Liquidity Vehicle that has been selected by the General Partner, in its discretion, to participate in the Liquidity Event.
+The General Partner will have the discretion to determine the appropriateness of the liquidity to the Liquidity Vehicle Securities to be received.
+Prospective investors who are not comfortable relying on the General Partner to select the Liquidity Vehicle and determine the appropriateness of the Liquidity Vehicle Securities should not invest in Units.
+In addition, Liquidity Vehicle Securities of public companies.
 For investment vehicles that invest in issuers engaged in the oil and gas industry and mineral exploration, development and production, these include risks similar to the risks described under "Issuer Risk - Sector Specific Risks".

-If the transfer of the Partnership's assets to the Mutual Fund under the Mutual Fund Rollover Transaction is completed, many of the securities held by the Mutual Fund, while listed and freely tradeable, may be relatively illiquid and may decline in price if a significant number of such securities are offered for sale.
+If the transfer of the Partnership's assets to the Liquidity Vehicle under the Rollover Transaction is completed, many of the securities held by the Liquidity Vehicle, while listed and freely tradeable, may be relatively illiquid and may decline in price if a significant number of such securities are offered for sale.

 Flow-Through Shares and Available Funds.
-There can be no assurance that the Partnership will commit all Available Funds for investment in Flow-Through Shares of Resource Companies by December 31, 2016.
-Any Available Funds not committed to Resource Companies on or before December 31, 2016 will be returned to Limited Partners holding Units of the relevant Class of record on such date, except to the extent that such funds are required to finance the operations of the Partnership.
+There can be no assurance that the Partnership will commit all Available Funds for investment in Flow-Through Shares of Resource Companies by December 31, 2017.
+Any Available Funds not committed to Resource Companies on or before December 31, 2017 will be returned to Limited Partners holding Units of the relevant Class of record on such date, except to the extent that such funds are required to finance the operations of the Partnership.
 If uncommitted funds are returned in this manner, Limited Partners holding Units of the Class that returned funds will not be entitled to claim anticipated deductions or credits in respect of those funds for income tax purposes.